Service reference

 Zero Trust Network Access replaces your VPN with something fundamentally more secure.
 A traditional VPN connects a remote user to your network and then trusts them to only access what they should.
 In reality, a compromised VPN account gives an attacker the same network access as the legitimate user — which is usually everything.

-SASE for Distributed Teams
+SASE for distributed teams

 We do not propose ripping out your entire security stack on day one.
 Our zero trust implementations follow a phased roadmap: quick wins in the first month (MFA everywhere, conditional access, legacy protocol blocking), medium-term improvements over 3-6 months (ZTNA, device compliance, application segmentation), and advanced capabilities over 6-12 months (continuous posture assessment, micro-segmentation, data classification).